|

 The Trackers

-A lot of research has gone into the choice of radio tracking.
+A lot of research has gone into the choice of

 Tests where done to determine the range of VHF and UHF radio trackers,